hhrd-cs/hhrd-cs.github.io/week-5.md

 ## Classwork

-You can find the three classwork exercises we did [here](https://docs.google.com/document/d/1FTqxCKbJeV3ivIgRdBnwi3vtNBV83bfio50P21atDdc/edit?usp=sharing).
+You can find the two classwork exercises we did [here](https://docs.google.com/document/d/1FTqxCKbJeV3ivIgRdBnwi3vtNBV83bfio50P21atDdc/edit?usp=sharing).
 If you want to compare your answers, view the classwork solutions [here]().
 You do not have to submit classwork anywhere.

 ## Homework